+In order to characterize Pfaffian polyhex graphs, we need more structure properties on Pfaffian cubic braces.
+The following result is a construction for Pfaffian cubic braces which follows from Theorem~\ref{thm:2-4}.

+\begin{thm} A bipartite cubic graph is a Pfaffian brace if and only if it is isomorphic to the Heawood graph, or it can be obtained from planar cubic braces by repeated application of the tri-sum operation. \end{thm} \begin{proof}If $G$ is a non-planar Pfaffian cubic brace different from the Heawood graph, then by Theorem \ref{thm:2-4}, $G$ is generated from planar braces by tri-sum operations.
+We may assume that $G$ is generated from three Pfaffian braces $G_1$, $G_2$ and $G_3$ along a 4-cycle $C$ by a tri-sum operation.
+Since each $G_i$ is 3-connected and $G$ is cubic, each vertex of $C$ has precisely one neighbor in each $G_i-V(C$).
+So every $G_i$ is cubic.
+The other direction follows directly from Theorem \ref{thm:2-4}.\end{proof}

-In the following, we present some properties of Pfaffianc cubic braces which are useful in characterizing Pfaffian ployhex graphs on surfaces.
+In the following, we present some properties of Pfaffian cubic braces which are useful in characterizing Pfaffian ployhex graphs.

-Let $S$ be a edge-cut of a graph $G$.
-If $G\setminus S$ has two components $G_1$ and $G_2$ such that both of $G_1$ and $G_2$ have a cycle, then $S$ is called a {\em cyclic edge-cut}.
+A set $S$ of edges of a graph $G$ is a {\em cyclic edge-cut} if $G-S$ has two components each of which contains a cycle.
 If every cyclic edge-cut of $G$ has at least $k$ edges, $G$ is said to be {\em cyclically k-edge-connected}.
 The {\em cyclic edge-connectivity} of $G$ is the maximum integer $k$ such that $G$ is cyclically $k$-edge-connected, denoted by $c\lambda(G)$.

 \begin{thm}[\cite{HP,HP2}] Let $G$ be a cubic bipartite graph.
 Then $G$ is a brace if and only if it is cyclically 4-edge-connected. \end{thm}